tgoetheyn/Export-NtfsSecurity/README.md

 The security is displayed for al the users/groups that is set in a povottable.
-The second part of the report shows the members of the groups with som aditional info per user, like description & last logontime script alse generates a logfile in the outputpath
+The second part of the report shows the members of the groups with som aditional info per user, like description & last logontime script alse generates a logfile in the outputpath.

 ## Requirements
-This script needs "Quest Active Directory powershell module" This can be found here: http://www.powershelladmin.com/wiki/Quest_ActiveRoles_Management_Shell_Download
+This script needs "Quest Active Directory powershell module".
+This can be found here: http://www.powershelladmin.com/wiki/Quest_ActiveRoles_Management_Shell_Download

-You also need to have access tot the folders you want to analyse, so this script is best ran as a user who is member of the (domain) administrator group
+You also need to have access tot the folders you want to analyse, so this script is best ran as a user who is member of the (domain) administrator group.

+## Example
+create a report of "\\server\data\HR" and is 's subfolders and save it as "\\server\NTFS-reports\HR-securityreport.xlsx" do not include the AD group "SupportGroup" and the AD account "ApplicationAccount".
+If the group "domain users" is found, do not display it's members.

+`Export-Foldersecurity -unc "\\server\data\HR" -OutputPath "\\server\NTFS-reports\HR-securityreport.xlsx" -ExcludedObjects "SupportGroup","ApplicationAccount" -NoGroupmembershipQuery "Domain users"`